Neopuyo/NeopuyoToken/documentation/tokenizerDocumentation.md

 7. - seems Bsc testnet not working (yet / anymore ?) -> let's follow **Hardhat** doc that advise to deploy on [Ethereum](https://ethereum.org/en/developers/docs/networks/#ethereum-testnets) with **sepolia testnet** in this, [doc](https://docs.alchemy.com/docs/how-to-deploy-a-smart-contract-to-the-sepolia-testnet) from **Alchemy**
 ***Aborted** : Sepolia Faucet need holding 0.001 ETH on mainnet to give sepoliaETH*
 8. - Bsc testnet is working back !
 Can go on from point 6.
-Let's now implement our own contract from Percy tutorials deloy them with Hardhat and then interact with it from the rReact dapp. lets use NexjJS too and link Metamask types with typescript ([Connecting to MetaMask with Next.js and Typescript](https://medium.com/@mansour-qaderi/connecting-to-metamask-with-next-js-and-typescript-63a294144443))
+Let's now implement our own contract from Percy tutorials deloy them with Hardhat and then interact with it from the rReact dapp. lets use NexjJS too and link Metamask types with typescript ([Connecting to MetaMask with Next.js and Typescript](https://medium.com/@mansour-qaderi/connecting-to-metamask-with-next-js-and-typescript-63a294144443)) + [How to call smart contracts using Ethers + NextJS](https://medium.com/@flavtech/how-to-easily-call-smart-contracts-using-ethers-nextjs-dd3dabd43c07)